YoussefZidan/getting-started-with-react-formik-and-yup/README.md

 # Formik Components

-Formik provides a few Components to be used that will save us more time, reduce code duplication, and make the code more consistant and organized.
+Formik provides a few Components to be used that will save us more time, reduce code duplication, and make the code more consistent and organized.

 ## Login Form With Formik Components